What is e-learning localization?

 What do you do?
 Do you create a course for them from scratch?
 No — you already have the course.
 All you need to do is have it translated into Burmese, right?

 Not quite.
 Yes, you can probably use the course you already have.
 But just translation won’t cut it.
-To offer your Burmese team, the best learning experience, you have to adapt the course content so that every aspect of it is immediately understandable and familiar to them.
+In order to offer your Burmese team the best learning experience, you have to adapt the course content so that every aspect of it is immediately understandable and familiar to them.

 Also, if the original course refers to measurements, the localized course will not use the International System of Units, but the Burmese measurement system instead.
 If the original course includes any images with French text, that text must be translated into Burmese.
 And so on.